Working With Availability Views in 25Live

 • Related Event Orange: Location unavailable due to a relationship with another location

-• Pending Event Purple (purple with grey slashes): Pending location reservation
+• Pending Event Purple (purple with grey slashes): Pending reservation

 • Blackout Grey (dark grey): A blackout hour